reznikmm/protobuf/docs/generated_code.md

 end record;
 ```

-Note: enumeration parsing procedure uses Ada.Unchecked_Convention, so
+Note: enumeration parsing procedure uses `Ada.Unchecked_Convention`, so
 read value could be invalid when `enum` definition changed and new literals
 are added.
-To detect such situation you can check the component value
+To detect such situation, you can check the component value
 with `X.Foo'Valid` attribute before using.